The Past As Present

-A top columnist in a leading American newspaper recently described Pakistan as ‘Paranoidistan’—‘a state that suspects every U.S. move as designed to weaken Pakistan for the benefit of a secret U.S. alliance with India.
+A top columnist in a leading American newspaper recently described Pakistan as ‘Paranoidistan’—‘a state that suspects every U.S. move as weakening Pakistan for the benefit of a secret U.S. alliance with India.

-A partial answer might seem to lie in the common perception of Pakistan as the world’s largest assembly line of terrorists—a product of its compulsive uses of Islam as an instrument of domestic and foreign policy.
+There is a perception of Pakistan as the world’s largest assembly line of terrorists, using Islam as an instrument of domestic and foreign policy.

 Perceptions matter but devoid of historical grounding can fall short of providing a balanced perspective.
 Grasping the reasons for the Pakistani tendency for paranoia and violence requires assessing its troubling present in the light of a troubled past.
 Only then is it plausible to ask how, if at all, Pakistanis can be persuaded to change course, not only in a strategic sense but also in terms of recasting the rational and emotional framework through which they perceive the world and in turn are perceived by it.